Written by Dion Jay Tality

 An on-premises contact center has its operations on-site.
 You build your own in-house team for customer service, sales, or tech support.

-In some cases, you can work with a CCI vendor as an on-the-ground solution.
+Sometimes, you can work with a CCI vendor as an on-the-ground solution.
 Your hired provider builds your infrastructure and provides the technology on-site.

 Cloud-based Contact Center